ncatlab/nlab-content/pages/6/6/9/5/15966/content.md

 * global analytic holonomic $\mathcal{D}$-modules and global analytic exponential motivic sheaves; the $\mathcal{D}$-module situation should involve also global microlocalization techniques (to get natural conditions for the definition of inverse images) and maybe also the Ran space approach with the $*$-tensor product $\overset{*}{\otimes}$.
 * One may also define the Grothendieck six operations on general $\mathcal{D}^\infty$-modules.

-1. The Grothendieck six operations on sub-analytic &#233;tale Hodge structures (given by a loop space construction of the Hodge filtration, without denominators, together with a Betti structure, given in the real case by non-strict sub-analytic &#233;tale constructible sheaves).
+1. The Grothendieck six operations on sub-analytic Hodge structures (given by a loop space construction of the Hodge filtration, without denominators, together with a Betti structure, given by topological $K$-theory with the $\Lambda$-structure on the Chern character; this may involve the use of topological/spectral methods to take care of Witt vector constructions on an integral or characteristic $p$ base).

 1. The Chern character in various situations, using either the formalism of Toen-Vezzosi or the formalism of Kashiwara-Schapira, applied to the following stacks of rigid (maybe non) symmetric monoidal $\infty$-categories on the $\infty$-topos of derived dagger analytic stacks with its pro-etale, Nisnevich or usual analytic topology:
 * the stack $X\mapsto Perf(X)$ of perfect $\mathcal{O}$-modules (derived analog of coherent modules),
-* the stack $X\mapsto Const_{proet}(X,\mathcal{C})$ of constructible pro-etale sub-analytic sheaves with values in a symmetric monoidal stable presentable $\infty$-category, with their natural tensor product and duality; the problem with this stack is that it doesn't take care of the derived (infinitesimal) information, so its treatment should be given in a Kashiwara-Schapira approach, using loop space microlocalization and some additional structure that will probably be necessary to encode an R-constructible sheaf in a microdifferential structure.
+* the stack $X\mapsto Const_{proet}(X,\mathcal{C})$ of constructible pro-etale sub-analytic sheaves with values in a symmetric monoidal stable presentable $\infty$-category, with their natural tensor product and duality; be careful, the pro-etale constructibility is meant in the above de Rham sense: one should not use locally constant coefficients because they don't work well even over $\mathbb{Q}_p$.
+The problem with this stack is that it doesn't take care of the derived (infinitesimal) information, so its treatment should be given in a Kashiwara-Schapira approach, using loop space microlocalization and some additional structure that will probably be necessary to encode an R-constructible sheaf in a microdifferential structure.
 * one would also like to treat the case of (at least holonomic) $\mathcal{D}$-modules, either using the Ran space or another construction.
 It seems that Toen-Vezzosi's approach has to be modified to treat this case properly because of the compound tensor structure $(\otimes^!,\otimes^*)$ on $\mathcal{D}$-modules on the Ran space.

 1. The treatment of $\mathcal{D}$-modules and $\mathcal{D}_q$-modules in a uniform setting may involve the following generalization of the Kashiwara and Schapira approach (in a Toen-Vezzosi type of setting) due to F. Petit: one must work with trace kernels, and compute the trace of their action on the Hochschild or cyclic homology of ---non-symmetric--- monoidal categories of (typically) bimodules on an associative algebra.
 The proper treatment of this theory will be discussed in the section [[non-commutative global analytic index theory]].